hypo69/hypo/pytest/gemini/src/webdriver/__init__.md

 4. **Clear Test Names:** Test function names are descriptive, making the purpose of each test clear.

-5. **Fixture Example (Illustrative):** The example for a fixture is now a more realistic example; though no fixtures are present in the example code.
+5. **Fixture Example (IlluStartive):** The example for a fixture is now a more realistic example; though no fixtures are present in the example code.

 6. **Global Variable Test (MODE):** A test is included to verify the value of the `MODE` variable.  **Important:** This assumes you want to test this variable's existence and value.